 There are many ways to grieve and to learn to accept loss.
 Try not to ignore your grief.
 Support may be available until you can manage your grief on your own.
 It is especially important to get help with your loss if you feel overwhelmed or very depressed by it.

 Family and compassionate friends can be a great support.
 They are grieving, too, and some people find that sharing memories is one way to help each other.
 Feel free to share stories about the one who is gone.
 Sometimes people hesitate to bring up the loss or mention the dead person’s name because they worry this can be hurtful.
 But, people may find it helpful to talk directly about their loss.
 You are all coping with the death of someone you cared for.

-Shortly after Charlie’s husband Doug died, her friends started coming over with dinners as well as memories to share.
-They would sit around Carol's dining table for hours remembering Doug’s humor and kindness.
-Soon Doug’s friends were joining them with their own recollections.
+Shortly after Charlie’s husband Doug died, his friends started coming over with dinners and memories to share.
+They would sit around Charlie’s dining table for hours remembering Doug’s humor and kindness.
+Soon, Doug’s friends were joining them with their own recollections.
 It was so like old times that it almost seemed Doug had just stepped out of the room.
-Those evenings together helped Carol, as well as the others, start to heal after their loss.
+Those evenings together helped Charlie, as well as the others, start to heal after their loss.